PolyU-Edge-Intelligence-Lab/Lab-Website/content/project/Emergency-Risk-Management-in-Smart-City/index.md

 ---
-title: City Emergency Management
+title: Emergency Risk Management in Smart City
-summary: Smart City Real-time Emergency Management based on Edge Intelligence.
+summary: With the emergence and drastic improvement of mobile devices, we are now witnessing an exciting revolution of the digital city.
 tags:
 - Smart City
 date: "2016-08-27"